EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 so any other conflicts in other tables will not even bother to invoke the code.
-You can use the hash key “tablewinneralways” to make this decision sticky, in that it will apply for all future runs by this sync (its KID technically)—which effectively means the decision stays until Bucardo restarts.
+You can use the hash key “tablewinneralways” to make this decision sticky, in that it will apply for all future runs by this sync (its KID technically)—​which effectively means the decision stays until Bucardo restarts.

 One of the important structures sent to the code is a hash